alexellis/minio-kv/README.md

 # minio-db

-A thin layer on top of Minio-db to store JSON objects with GET/PUT over HTTP.
+Minio-DB is a thin layer to store JSON objects and binary blobs in a Minio object storage server with a GET/PUT interface over HTTP.

 ### Usage: